Z323323/Galois-fields-1/README.md

 2. If we have a $1$ in the set, $1$ will be a generator for $Z_{n}^{+}$, or, in other words, the presence of $1$ in the field set force the field set to be $\\{ 0, 1, 2, 3, \dots, n - 1 \\}$, because there are no constraints in the usage of the binary operations (here we only need consider $\oplus$).
 3. [2.] implies that if $n$ is not prime then $a, b \in Z_{n} | n = ab$ implies $ab \equiv 0 \mod n$, so the set of nonzero elements of $Z_{n}$ is not closed under multiplication mod $n$.

 Therefore the only way to have a field is to have a prime $n$.
 The reasoning changes with polynomials because [2.] won't exist anymore.
-This is because the presence of a generator is not an actual constraint implied by the definition of group (while the previous three points for "normal" finite fields hold nonetheless because are direct implications).
+The field existence will hold nonetheless because the presence of a generator is not an actual constraint implied by the definition of group (while the previous three points for "normal" finite fields hold nonetheless because are direct implications).
 Indeed we won't have a generator for the additive group in Galois fields.
-[3.] will be invalidated too; it won't be possible to produce the polynomial $g(x)$ identified by $\mod g(x)$ operation hence breaking the primality constraint (it will actually be a prime polynomial but will allow to map $p^{m}$ elements breaking primality because for $m geq 2$ $p^{m}$ won't be prime).
+[3.] will be invalidated too; it won't be possible to produce the polynomial $g(x)$ identified by $\mod g(x)$ operation hence breaking the primality constraint (it will actually be a prime polynomial but will allow to map $p^{m}$ elements breaking primality because for $m \geq 2$, $p^{m}$ won't be prime).

 ### 7.5 Polynomials